Yinfeng-Lii/YinfengLi/README.md

 - :man_student: I am a passionate postgraduate student currently pursuing an **MSc in Robotics** at the **University of Manchester**.

 - :microscope: Growing up with WALL·E, The Matrix, Transformers, and Pacific Rim, I found that movies were not just entertainment — they were the very beginning of my journey into robotics.

 ---

+## Career Objectives and Research Interests

+ My goal is to become a Robotics Perception Engineer.
+I'm passionate about using computer vision to solve real-world problems.
+I specialize in developing and optimizing 2D/3D visual perception algorithms for robotics, such as object recognition, scene segmentation, and 3D reconstruction.

+---